Asterids/tip-tap/README.md

 ## Introduction

-Building my take on a typing speed test, for fun, and also to learn about Svelte.
+Building my take on a typing speed test.